Cremorne (horse)

-Cremorne (1869–1883) was British Thoroughbred racehorse and sire.
+Cremorne (1869–1883) was a British Thoroughbred racehorse and sire.
 In a career that lasted from 1871 to 1873 he ran twenty-five times and won nineteen races.
 He was one of the leading British two-year-olds of 1870, when he won nine of his eleven starts.
 In the summer of 1872 he became the second of six horses to win both The Derby and the Grand Prix de Paris.
 At the end of the 1873 season, in which he won the Ascot Gold Cup, he was retired to stud, where he was moderately successful.
 He died in 1881.
 Cremorne was regarded by contemporary authorities as one of the best horses of his era in England.

 Background

 Cremorne, described by The Field as "low, lengthy... wiry and muscular" horse with a strong and smooth action, was bred by his owner, Henry Savile at Rufford Abbey in Nottinghamshire.
 He was sired by Parmesan, a male-line descendant of the Byerley Turk.
 Parmesan won the Gold Vase at Royal Ascot and became a highly successful stallion siring, in addition to Cremorne, the 1871 Derby winner Favonius.
 Cremorne's dam, Rigolboche, was unraced.
 Savile sent the colt to his private trainer, William Gilbert at the Nunnery stable at Newmarket, Suffolk.